 Many children who have liver disease live with a scar, either from Kasai surgery or a liver transplant.
 Young people’s attitudes to their scars can vary enormously and affect how they feel about themselves and their liver condition.

-Jemma Day, clinical psychologist at Kings College Hospital’s liver transition service has some advice for parents.
+Jemma Day, clinical psychologist at Kings College Hospital’s has some advice for parents.

 With young children, it’s good to talk about their scar as you do anything else that belongs to them.
 This shows that you are comfortable with it and gives them the message that it’s fine to talk about it and be proud of it.